ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   foo = baz [| bar |] $(qux)

+Since ``Foo`` provides definitions at 3 different levels, it is imported three times.
+Once with a quote qualifier, once normally and once with the splice qualifier.

 ``ExplicitLevelImports`` implies ``NoImplicitStagePersistence``.
 Thus users typically need only enable ``ExplicitLevelImports`` (and ``TemplateHaskell``).

-When a module uses ``TemplateHaskell`` with ``NoImplicitStagePersistence``, the module dependencies no longer need to be pessimistically compiled and loaded at compile time.
-Instead, the modules that are needed at compile-time versus runtime are determined by the explicit ``splice`` and ``quote`` imports relative to the module being compiled.
+When ``ExplicitLevelImports`` is enabled, a build system can inspect the module headers and determine precisely which modules will be needed to be executed for compile-time and runtime.
+Only modules analysed to be needed at compile time are needed to be executed during compilation, and only runtime modules are needed to be linked into the final executable.

 It is permitted to enable both ``ExplicitLevelImports`` and ``ImplicitStagePersistence`` (provided the latter appears later than the former,